Possible Electrolysis Contraindications – Pacemaker

 Other Electrolysis Contraindications

-AIDS and/or Hepatitis:This risk of passing along either of these diseases through an electrolysis treatment is virtually nil (and none has been recorded although my health care providers recommended I get the Hep B vaccine because Hep B is highly contagious to me if my client has it), however, a client should disclose their status to the electrologist so they can take necessary precautions to avoid accidental needle jabs.
-A properly educated professional will not deny you services because of your status.
+AIDS and/or Hepatitis:This risk of passing along either of these diseases through electrolysis treatment is virtually nil (and none has been recorded).
+Clients should disclose their status to the electrologist so they can take necessary precautions to avoid accidental needle jabs.
+A properly educated professional will not deny you services because of your health status.

-Acne, warts, eczema or other skin lesions: Electrolysis on skin that is inflamed will most likely hurt and the outcome may not be predictable.
+Acne, warts, eczema or other skin lesions: Electrolysis on inflamed skin most likely hurts more and the outcome may not be predictable.
 Electrolysis can be performed near a pimple, but not directly in a pimple.
 It’s best to wait until your skin has cleared up if you’re suffering from any skin irritation.
-Deep ingrowns are not the preserve of electrologists and I do not recommend anyone digging out ingrowns in the creases of the neck.
-I never, ever dig out deep ingrowns and neither should you.
-EVER.
+If you are taking Accutane you should discuss with your dermatologist how you can time your electrolysis treatment.

 Further Reading: